 Ideally, the full Application Schema is described in the Data content and structure section.
-It must be expressed in UML (S-100 11-7.1), as described in S-100 Part 1, Conceptual Schema Language.
+It must be expressed in UML (S-100 clause 11-7.1), as described in S-100 Part 1, Conceptual Schema Language.
 The S-100 Product Specification Template stipulates that specifications that have large application schemas need contain only specific examples in UML in the specification document, since the Application Schema is realized in full in the Feature Catalogue.
-Because application schemas generally become too big to remain easily readable in one page, it may be beneficial for overall readability to split up Application Schema into sections based on functions and elements.
-The elements used (e.g. all feature types in one diagram and all enumerated lists in another diagram) are discussed in section 2.2.9.2.
-Functions can be things like specific topics (e.g. how buoys are modelled, or how contact details are modelled) and how these are constructed.
+Because application schemas generally become too big to remain easily readable in one page, it may be beneficial for overall readability to split up the Application Schema into sections based on functions and elements.
+The elements used (for example all feature types in one diagram and all enumerated lists in another diagram) are discussed in section 2.2.9.2.
+Functions can be things like specific topics (for example how buoys are modelled; or how contact details are modelled) and how these are constructed.